ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 ```

-5) Modify the WORKSPACE file to modify the path to Android NDK r25 add the Starlark rules for integrating Bazel with the Android NDK.
-Instead of this:
+Modify the WORKSPACE file to modify the path to Android NDK r25 add the Starlark rules for integrating Bazel with the Android NDK.
+Instead of this snippet:

 ```
 workspace(name = "mediapipe")